 In Indy's particular case, the only symptom we didn't experience was house soiling.
 Indy has been known to bend back the bars of his crate, tear through the garbage, pull off the refrigerator door and clean out the contents (oh yes, I said it.
-Right off it's hinges, folks), howl, bark, whine, and scratch himself raw.
+Right off it's hinges, folks), howl, bark, whine, and scratch and chew himself raw.

 In Indy's case, as a puppy and adolescent, we learned that he had been tied up outside and left for long periods of time without food or water.
-When Indy panicked due to prolonged isolation and neglect and began to act out with extreme, unwanted behaviors, his forced exile from the family only became worse.
-Australian Shepherds are high energy and extremely social by their very nature - tying down a working, herding breed alone for extended periods could only result in massive psychological and behavioral problems.
-And so it was for Indy.
+When Indy panicked due to prolonged isolation and neglect, he began to act out with extreme, unwanted behaviors.
+As his forced exile from the family became more prolonged, Indy's separation-related behaviors became more severe.

 So how did we help our beautiful, red-headed herder to cope?

-To begin, it is important to understand that punishment, in the case of a dog with separation anxiety, is completely out of the question.
-It will only increase their anxiety to before unseen levels.
-Even harder to understand is that coddling the dog will also worsen things.
-It is often our first instinct as pet owners to tell our anxious dogs that, "Everything is okay!"
-Ultimately, that attention only rewards the anxious behavior, habituating it even more deeply.
+To begin, I came to quickly understand that punishment, in the case of a dog with separation anxiety, is completely out of the question.
+It will only increase anxiety to before unseen levels.
+Instead, we must take a different path and build our anxious dog's confidence and independence.